shoppingflux/php-feed-generator/readme.md

 The component act as pipeline to convert any data set to compliant XML output, to a file or any other destination.

-From the user point of view, it consist on mapping your data to a `ShoppingFeed\Feed\Product` object.
+From the user point of view, it consist on mapping your data to a `ShoppingFeed\Feed\Product\Product` object.
 The library take cares of the rest : formatting data and write valid XML.